TatuLund/vaadin-create23/docs/Storefront.PRD.md

      - `decisionReason` (if present),
      - line items.
    - Grid is **read-only** for the customer.
+   - Use method in Utils class to format Instant to date string.

 4. The history panel must be **performant**:
    - If there are many purchases, paging via callback provider improves performance.